bennylin77/react-express-boilerplate/README.md

 - **./webpack.dev.js** is for the development mode
 - **./webpack.prod.js** is for the production mode

-Creat an .env file in the root of your application:
+Create an .env file in the root of your application:
 ```
 touch ./.env
 ```